 A coarse screen usually has an opening of at least 6 mm in width and is intended to remove larger solids from the water.
 Generally speaking, coarse screens can be cleaned either manually or mechanically.
 It’s important to clean them often because they gather up so much solid matter so quickly–and so large–that they can quickly become blocked off.
 To ensure screens are cleaned often and to reduce labor costs, mechanical cleaning of screens is typically employed in newer treatment plants.

 A fine screen is generally 1.5 mm to 6.0 mm in width.
 There are also very fine screens that exist, with holes that are 0.2 mm to 1.5 mm in size.
 These screens are even more helpful in removing the types of solids that can gradually build up in the treatment of plant machines, which could reduce their efficacy.

 The most robust metal mesh screen used in a water treatment plant is made of welded wire mesh.
 The metal mesh is preferred because it allows water to pass at high pressure while trapping solids, often into a basket or other similar container that can then be cleaned easily.
 Several layers of wire mesh can be welded onto a base plate, also made of metal, which strengthens the overall screen and helps secure it into place.
 The layers of the mesh also allow for more straining surface to be available so that debris can be reliably captured.
 The metals used to form these screens are corrosion-resistant so that they do not rust and can be used for some time before they need to be replaced–driving down long-term costs as well as labor needs.

-Although critical to water treatment, wire cloth is not used exclusively in the water treatment industry.
-Newark Wire Cloth Company serves a wide range of industries including food and pharmaceuticals.
+Although critical to water treatment, customized filter cloth is not used exclusively in the water treatment industry.
+Newark Wire Cloth serves a wide range of industries including food and pharmaceuticals.